 Possibly the most “traditional” type of battery, wet or flooded batteries are widely used in cars, stationary (large) uninterrupted power supplies, and of course, stand-alone energy systems.
 These batteries contain a combination of liquid electrolyte.
 The liquid in these batteries must be carefully measured and maintained for the battery to perform properly.

 How do Flooded batteries work

 Flooded batteries use a liquid electrolyte-containing medium to trigger a chemical reaction.
-When the battery is connected, the battery acid bonds to the lead plates.
+When the battery is connected, acid bonds to the lead plates.
 This causes a reaction that sends an electric current through the attached circuit.

 Pros and cons of Flooded batteries

-Most of the cons of the flooded battery stem from the fact that they contain free liquid that requires periodic inspection and maintenance.
+Most of the cons of flooded batteries stem from the fact that they contain free liquid that requires periodic inspection and maintenance.
 Flooded batteries can also be inadvertently damaged in forceful movement.
-Extreme climates can have a greater effect on the battery life due to the electrolyte solution inside the battery having the ability to evaporate or freeze.
+Extreme climates can significantly affect the battery life due to the electrolyte solution inside the battery having the ability to evaporate or freeze.